The construction of the Second Avenue subway on the Upper East Side has been an epic odyssey.

 A major goal for the MTA in creating the Second Avenue subway was to ease ridership pressure on the Lexington Avenue route, which previously carried 1.3 million riders daily.

 After opening with limited service on New Year's Day, the Second Avenue subway averaged 155,000 daily riders by Jan.
-27. At the same time, the MTA has seen an 87,170 drop in daily ridership on the Lexington Avenue line at the four stations that run parallel to Second Avenue's service, when compared to the same time period last year.
+27. At the same time, the MTA saw an 87,170 drop in daily ridership on the Lexington Avenue line at the four stations that run parallel to Second Avenue subway service, when compared to the same time period in 2016.

 The Upper East Side once had two other subway routes on Second and Third avenues, but the noisy elevated tracks were torn down to improve real estate values.